da1957/Drone-Control/docs/portfolioA.md

 The ILO is acting as an intermediary between internal clients (Steve Bullock) and external (Boeing).
 This could extend into the future after the project is completed if we decide to continue maintaining the project and working with Boeing while we are students.

 #### SRAA (Student Recruitment Access and Admissions)
-> Need to ask Steve to confirm this I guessed

-SRAA (along with Steve?) will be the lead on outreach with the software, running activities with younger students to increase interest in programming and/or Engineering.
+SRAA via the faculty engagment officer (Roisin Quinn) will be the lead on outreach with the software, running  e with younger students to increase interest in programming and/or Engineering.
 The software is aimed at users age 11-16 with the possibility of making it accessible to users from age 6.

 User Stories: